Nissan President: First generation (1965–1973)

-Second generation (250; 1973)
+Second generation (1973–1990)

 The second generation, designated 250 (H250 for the V8 versions), was introduced in August 1973.
-It received a thorough facelift inside and out, while the chassis was essentially the same.
+It received a thorough facelift inside and out, while the chassis was essentially the same with no changes to the front and rear suspension.
 The center section of the body, including the doors and windshields, remained as before, but the front and rear ends were redesigned - stretching the car by 235 mm, mostly by extending the rear overhang.
 The Y40 engine was replaced by the new 4.4-liter Y44.
 The H30 six-cylinder remained available until 1974 or 1975.
 The original lineup consisted of two six-cylinder models, type A (three-speed manual) and type B (automatic) and one eight-cylinder model called the type D (automatic only).
 The car only came with a column-mounted shifter, while the front seats were either separate or a bench.
 The rear seats were semi-separate and intended to seat two occupants in comfort.
 The D-type had standard power front seats and also power adjustable rear seat.
 The President was a very expensive car in Japan - the annual car taxes for the V8 were ¥54,000 in 1973; the average annual salary for a recent university graduate were ¥57,000 at this time.

 In April 1975, all trim levels except the type D were dropped, which meant the H30 engine and manual transmission were dropped as well; all Presidents would have V8 engines and automatic transmissions going forward.
 At the same time, the V8 engine received electronic fuel injection, becoming the Y44E and allowing the car to meet new, stricter emissions standards.
-The V8 emblem on the bootlid was changed to one that reads "V8E".
+The V8 emblem on the bootlid was changed to one that reads "V8E" along with the Nissan NAPS badge.
 The chassis code was changed to A-H250.
 The type D was available in nine different sub-models listed as D-1 through D-9.
 The top versions had power everything, satin weave nylon seats, an early form of anti-lock brakes, and automatic climate control.
 This model was also the first Nissan to be equipped with a digital clock.